-- cell sites, which are physical locations equipped with a base station consisting of transmitters, receivers and other equipment used to communicate through radio channels with customers' mobile handsets within the range of a cell; - BSC (base station controllers) for GSM or RNC (radio network controller) for 3G, which connect to, and control, the base station within each cell site; - cellular switching service centers for GSM or 3G, which control the base station controllers and the processing and routing of telephone calls; - · GGSN (gateway GPRS support nodes), which connect our GPRS network to the internet; - SGSN (serving GPRS support nodes), which connect the GPRS network to the base station controllers; - MME (mobility management entity), which connects the base station to our 4G core network that is responsible for control side; - S GW (Serving Gateway), which connects the base stations to our 4G core network that is responsible for data side; - PDN GW (Packet Data Network Gateway), which connects our 4G core network to the internet; and - transmission lines, which link (i) with respect to the GSM/3G/4G network, the mobile switching service centers, MME, S GW, base station controllers, base stations and the public switched telephone network, and (ii) with respect to the GPRS/4G core network, the base station controllers, the support nodes, PDN GW and the internet.
+- cell sites, which are physical locations equipped with a base station consisting of transmitters, receivers and other equipment used to communicate through radio channels with customers' mobile handsets within the range of a cell; - BSC (base station controllers) for GSM or RNC (radio network controller) for 3G, which connect to, and control, the base station within each cell site; - cellular switching service centers for GSM or 3G, which control the base station controllers and the processing and routing of telephone calls; - GGSN (gateway GPRS support nodes), which connect our GPRS network to the internet; - SGSN (serving GPRS support nodes), which connect the GPRS network to the base station controllers; - MME (mobility management entity), which connects the base station to our 4G core network that is responsible for control side; - S GW (Serving Gateway), which connects the base stations to our 4G core network that is responsible for data side; - PDN GW (Packet Data Network Gateway), which connects our 4G core network to the internet; and - transmission lines, which link (i) with respect to the GSM/3G/4G network, the mobile switching service centers, MME, S GW, base station controllers, base stations and the public switched telephone network, and (ii) with respect to the GPRS/4G core network, the base station controllers, the support nodes, PDN GW and the internet.

 We provide 2G mobile services based on the GSM network standards.
 Prior to October 22, 2014, we had the 900 MHz and 1800 MHz frequency bands paired with spectrum of 15 MHz and 11.25 MHz, respectively, for our 2G mobile services and the licenses will expire in June 2017.
 Due to the gradual migration of the 2G subscribers to 3G and 4G, we returned the 2G license in the 900 MHz frequency band to the NCC on October 22, 2014 and transferred the spectrum of 900 MHz frequency band to 4G mobile broadband license.
 Our usage right of the 900 MHz frequency band is changed from 15 MHz paired spectrum to 10 MHz paired spectrum since October 22, 2014, and the 10 MHz paired spectrum is shared by 2G GSM and 4G LTE networks adhering to the principle of technological neutrality of our 4G mobile broadband license.
-As of December 31, 2015, we had provided up to 99.9% population coverage on our GSM network.
-Since the launch of our 3G and 4G mobile services, we have gradually migrated GSM subscribers to 3G and 4G networks and have started to consolidate our GSM network.
-The number of our 2G subscribers has decreased from 2.6 million as of December 31, 2013, to 0.7 million as of December 31, 2015.
+Since the launch of our 3G and 4G mobile services, we have gradually migrated GSM subscribers to 3G and 4G networks and have consolidated our GSM network.
+The number of our 2G subscribers has decreased from 1.5 million as of December 31, 2014, to 0.3 million as of December 31, 2016.